SuadeLabs/fire/documentation/properties/type.md

 Unincorporated business other than unlimited liability partnerships.
 Sole traders would fall in this category.

 ### charity
+A non-profit institution.

 ### community_charity
-Charity serving communities .
-Include non-profitable institutions serving households
+Charity serving communities and individuals.
+Includes non-profit institutions serving households.

 # Loan